Inaugural Chancellor Emeritus Murray Sinclair Commemorative Lecture and Portrait Unveiling

 Grant Hall

-Queen鈥檚 is hosting the inaugural Chancellor Emeritus Murray Sinclair Commemorative Lecture on Jan.
-14, inviting the community to honour the profound legacy of former Chancellor and Senator Mazina Giizhik Murray Sinclair.
-The event, hosted by Chancellor Shelagh Rogers, will feature the unveiling of Kent Monkman鈥檚 painting of Chancellor Emeritus Sinclair and two keynote lectures exploring his enduring impact on truth and reconciliation, education, and justice.
-Admission is free, and all are welcome with advance registration.
+Join us to honour the profound legacy of former Chancellor and Senator Mazina Giizhik Murray Sinclair.
+The event, hosted by Chancellor Shelagh Rogers, will feature the unveiling of Kent Monkman鈥檚 painting of Chancellor Emeritus Sinclair and keynote lectures exploring his enduring impact on truth and reconciliation, education, and justice.
+Admission is free, and all are welcome.
+Registration is required in advance for in-person attendance only.

 Man wearing traditional Indigenous attire, including a fur hat and embroidered sache.